WooCommerce multiple prices per product essentially let you sell products at different prices based on certain rules.

 Setting multiple prices per product in WooCommerce

-In this article, we’ll take a look at five different ways to set multiple prices per product in WooCommerce.
+In this article, we’ll take a look at six different ways to set multiple prices per product in WooCommerce.

 But, before we begin, let’s step through some scenarios for when you might need to set WooCommerce multiple prices per product to put everything into context.